How one dumb tweet can cause a real-estate #fail

-Unless you adjust the privacy of your Facebook wall and ensure that your profile doesn't come up in Facebook search results, strangers could read your posts just by searching for you.
+Unless you adjust the privacy of your Facebook account and ensure that your profile doesn't come up in Facebook search results, strangers could read your posts just by searching for you.

 On Twitter, you have a number of choices when it comes to privacy.
 By default, your tweets will be seen by your followers and anyone else who comes across them in a search, Twitter says.
 If you want to reach only selected recipients, use Twitter's "direct message" option.
 Only followers whom you select and to whom you send a message can see these messages.
 If you don't want your followers sharing or "retweeting" your messages to others, or if you don't want the general public to see your tweets, check "protect my tweets," an option on your account-settings page.
 Learn more by searching for "privacy" on Twitter.

 Wilcox says buyers often tweet something such as, "We're really excited and are writing an offer," attaching photos of the property.

 Preserve a little mystery

 Success in negotiating, as in love or poker, depends on preserving mystery.
 Giving the other side insight into your thinking — agents call it your "motivation" — may weaken your position.

 For example, a tweet such as this, forwarded to Wilcox from another agent, may make the buyer appear naïve or too eager: "Tomorrow...
 Oops, today, I'm going to go tour a new neighborhood and look at buying a new house.
 Excited and freaked out.
 Am I crazy??"